-Unfunded Redemption Notice Investment Measured at the NAV Market Value C Commitments Redemption Frequency Period Commingled fixed income \$ 251,127,362 \$ - Daily, weekly & monthly 0 - 30 days Real estate 218,183,280 - Quarterly 90-100 days Domestic equities 195,379,429 - Daily, weekly & monthly 0 - 30 days Private equity 109,150,191 144,900,000 Not eligible N/A Defensive Equity 77,739,139 - Quarterly 90-100 days Hedge Funds 45,582,418 - Quarterly 90-100 days International equities 35,295,495 - Daily, weekly & monthly 0 - 30 days Total investments measured at the NAV \$ 932,457,314 \$ 144,900,000
+Unfunded Redemption Notice Investment Measured at the NAV Market Value Commitments Redemption Frequency Period Commingled fixed income \$ 229,641,888 \$ - Daily, weekly & monthly 0 - 30 days Real estate 224,581,620 - Quarterly 90-100 days Private equity 143,287,031 163,500,000 Not eligible N/A Domestic equities 102,917,088 - Daily, weekly & monthly 0 - 30 days Defensive Equity 80,158,512 - Quarterly 90-100 days International equities 79,199,831 - Daily, weekly & monthly 0 - 30 days Hedge Funds 44,502,479 - Quarterly 90-100 days Total investments measured at the NAV \$ 904,288,449 \$ 163,500,000 -

-Employees' Retirement System City of Baltimore, Maryland
+Employees' Retirement System

+City of Baltimore, Maryland

 NOTES TO BASIC FINANCIAL STATEMENTS

 - (1) Commingled fixed income includes three funds.
 The first investment is in high quality corporate bond securities with long durations in line with the profile of invested funds; a fundamentals-based, quantitative credit modeling process is used to screen out riskier securities and determine credit quality.
 The second investment is in a fund whose philosophy is to participate in the upside while seeking to mitigate downside risk through a selective approach focused on the larger issuers.
 The last fund was added in fiscal year 2019 and it targets a 150bp alpha above the EMBI Global Diversified over a market cycle. - (2)The System's real estate investments are in core, partnerships and closed-end commingled funds.
 The partnerships consist of non-core, value added and opportunistic strategies; which are often illiquid and redemptions are restricted.
 The core funds are liquid and the redemption frequency is quarterly with a 90-100 days notice period.
 The closed-end commingled fund seeks to invest in a mix of core, value-add and opportunistic assets. - (3) Domestic equity investments include actively managed and commingled funds.
 The active accounts invest in stocks of small, mid and large capitalizations seeking to outperform the S&P 500 index while maintaining a similar level of market risk over the long term.
 The commingled funds invest in high growth and index funds. - (4)The System's private equity investments are in managers that are invested in diversified, venture capital, distressed debt, buyouts, international and special situations strategies.
 These investments are considered illiquid as redemptions are restricted over the life of the investment. - (5) The defensive equity investment is in a fund that seeks long-term growth of capital.
 The fund employs a strategy of writing collateralized put options on the S&P 500 Index.
-The collateral generally consists of short duration, high quality fixed income positions with a focus on U.S. Treasuries - (6) The hedge funds investment is in a fund that seeks to deliver stable returns uncorrelated to traditional asset classes in a liquid and cost efficient structure.
+The collateral generally consists of short duration, high quality fixed income positions with a focus on U.S. Treasuries. - (6) The hedge funds investment is in a fund that seeks to deliver stable returns uncorrelated to traditional asset classes in a liquid and cost efficient structure.
 It also seeks to offer exposure to multiple alternative risk premia by investing long/short across asset classes in developed markets. - (7) International equity investments are in actively managed funds.
 About half of the investments are in securities where rigorous dividend discount analysis is used to identify value in terms of long term flow of income.
-The other half of the investments are in funds which employs strategy that seeks to outperform the MSCI World index (half-hedged) while maintaining a similar level of market risk over the long term.
+The other half of the investments are in funds which employ strategies that seek to outperform the MSCI World index (half-hedged) while maintaining a similar level of market risk over the long term.